altruios/namshubettulpa/public/namshubettulpa/chapters/lions-tigers-and-bears.md

 *Rossin paced back and forth*
 'R::I think we got him...
 I am unsure what he wants exactly...'
-*Martha jumped when the neighbor came to life, his son also started awake* *They both turned to her*
+*Martha jumped when the neighbor came to life, his son also started awake.
+They both turned to her*
 "SM::What the fuck are you doing in my house?"
-~The father asked~
-~Martha looked at his forehead and knew the face before her wasn't her neighbors~ ~But she couldn't tell what the difference was~
+~Martha looked at his forehead and knew the face before her wasn't her neighbors.
+But she couldn't tell what the difference was.
-~She had a sharp moment of vertigo as she remembered the body on the floor, a different body, and shook her head~ ~The moment passed~
+She had a sharp moment of vertigo as she remembered the body on the floor, a different body, and shook her head.
+The moment passed~
 }
 {
-*The father started toward her, prompting Martha to sprint for the door* *She just make distance before the son could reach her* *She ran down the street*
+*The father started toward her, prompting Martha to sprint for the door.
+She just make distance before the son could reach her.
+She ran down the street*
 'R::Keep going...'
-~She passed her house: focused on running down the sidewalk~ }
+~She passed her house: focused on running down the sidewalk.
+The son stood on the porch with his father~
+}
 {
-~The son stood on the porch with his father~ "SM::Seriously, how did she get in, we were standing right there?"
+"SM::Seriously, how did she get in, we were standing right there?"
 *The father grunted, and angrily waved her off* "SM::Go make sure she didn't steal anything.